 Yes, cocktails with fresh fruit or citrus can be frozen and stored for up to a year, provided you thaw them completely before use for the best flavor balance.

-How long does an opened bottle of syrup last in the refrigerator?
+How long does an opened bottle of syrup stay good in the refrigerator?

-A standard syrup (1:1) lasts 2 to 4 weeks in the refrigerator; rich syrup (2:1) is shelf-stable for up to 6 months due to its higher sugar content.
+A standard syrup (1:1) will last 2 to 4 weeks in the refrigerator; rich syrup (2:1) can last up to 6 months due to its higher sugar content.

 How do I know if my batched cocktail is no longer good?

-Look for an abnormal smell, cloudiness, or visible separation of layers in the liquid.
+Look out for an unusual smell, cloudiness, or visible separation of layers in the liquid.
 When in doubt, always discard it.

-Yes, distilled spirits remain indefinitely shelf-stable after opening, as long as you store them in a cool, dark place and seal the bottle tightly.
+Yes, distilled spirits remain indefinitely shelf-stable after opening, as long as you store them in a cool, dark place and seal the bottle properly.

 Recommendation